GLYCAM-Web/gems/gemsModules/complex/glycomimetics/docs/re:design.md

 The glcomimetics tool performs the following tasks in the order they are mentioned:

-1. It calls a C++ program to build glycomimetic compounds in silico -Required input from website/gems:
+1. It calls a C++ program to build glycomimetic compounds in silico
+    > see the TODO below.
+    -Required input from website/gems:
         -A PDB input file containing a co-complex between a receptor protein and a carbohydrate ligand.
         -A json file specifying all the parameters that control all the details of this job.
         -Required metadata:
             -A library of pre-built drug-like moieties, in the format of PDBQT.
     -Output files (for each glycomimetic compound):
         -A PDB file for the receptor
         -A PDB file for the glycomimetic ligand.
         -A text file recording Pdb2Glycam matching results.

-    pdb, json -> pdb, pdb, txt
+    pdb, pdbqt, json -> pdb, pdb, txt

-TODO: becomes ProjectManagement service
 2. It calls makedir.sh to configure working directories for MD simulation of glycomimetic compounds.
+    > Normally project directories are created before any other step.
+TODO: PM service's job?
     -Required input: output of step 1
     -Output files: none

 3. It calls make_simulation_scripts.sh to make necessary scripts for MD simulation:
+    > now tasks/make_simulation_scripts.py
     -Required input:
         -Output files from step 1
         -Configured directories from step 2.